Joan Crawford: Pepsi-Cola

+Later life

-On February 2, 1970, Crawford was presented with the Cecil B. DeMille Award by John Wayne at the Golden Globes, which was telecast from the Coconut Grove at The Ambassador Hotel in Los Angeles.
+On February 2, 1970, Crawford was presented with the Cecil B. DeMille Award by John Wayne at the Golden Globes, held at the Coconut Grove at The Ambassador Hotel in Los Angeles.
 In 1970, she also spoke at Stephens College in Columbia, Missouri, where she had been a student for two months in 1922.

 Crawford published her autobiography, A Portrait of Joan, co-written with Jane Kesner Ardmore, in 1962 through Doubleday.
 Crawford's next book, My Way of Life, was published in 1971 by Simon & Schuster.
-Those expecting a racy tell-all were disappointed, although Crawford's meticulous ways were revealed in her advice on grooming, wardrobe, exercise, and even food storage.

-Joan Crawford's last official public appearance was on April 8, 1973 at Town Hall in Manhattan, New York.
+Joan Crawford's last official public appearance was on April 8, 1973, at Town Hall in Manhattan, New York.
 Crawford appeared as the fourth legend in John Springer's "Legendary Ladies" series.
 The event was sold out, with the 1,500 seat venue filled to capacity.
 The audience watched a series of highlight scenes from Crawford's screen career.
-Afterward, Crawford came on stage for a question and answer session with the audience.
+Afterward, Crawford came on stage for a question-and-answer session with the audience.
 Upon Crawford's departure, approximately 200 fans surrounded her limousine and would not let it move for several minutes.

-In September 1973, Crawford moved from apartment 22-G to a smaller apartment next door, 22-H, at the Imperial House, 150 East 69th Street, New York.
-Her last public appearance was made on September 23, 1974, at a book party co-hosted with her old friend Rosalind Russell at New York's Rainbow Room.
-Russell was suffering from breast cancer and arthritis at the time.
-When Crawford saw the unflattering photos that appeared in the papers the next day, she said "If that's how I look, then they won't see me anymore."
+In September 1973, Crawford moved from apartment 22-G to a smaller apartment next door, 22-H, at the Imperial House, 150 East 69th Street, New York City.
+Her last public appearance was made on September 23, 1974, at a book party co-hosted with her old friend Rosalind Russell at New York's Rainbow Room, after which unflattering photographs were published.